Mickey Demetriou: Crewe Alexandra

 On 21 July 2023 Demetriou joined Crewe Alexandra on a one-year deal with an option for a further year.
 He made his Crewe debut on 5 August 2023, scoring in the Railwaymen's 2–2 opening home draw against Mansfield Town, then scoring twice against his former team-mates as Crewe beat Newport County 4–2 on 15 August 2023.
 In February 2024, Demetriou signed a new contract through to the summer of 2025, with an option for a further 12 months, and, following long-term injuries to Luke Offord and Chris Long, Demetriou was appointed club captain for the remainder of the season.
 In April 2024, Demetriou was named in the EFL League Two Team of the Year and, despite the return of Long from injury, Demetriou retained the captain's armband and led Crewe to the League Two play-offs in May, scoring Crewe's first goal in their semi-final victory at Doncaster Rovers, helping Crewe to a 2–2 aggregate score and then a 4–3 penalty shoot-out win.
 He scored 10 goals in 55 appearances, and earned a place in the League Two PFA Team of the Year.

 In August 2024, Demetriou was named as Crewe's captain for the 2024–25 season.
 In March 2025, he signed a new one-year contract, with an option for a further year.
+On 28 February 2026, he played his 700th competitive fixture.
+On 19 March 2026, the club confirmed it had triggered an option to extend his contract until the end of 2026–27.

 International career

+Demetriou has played internationally for England C, making his debut against Bermuda on 4 June 2013.
 In November 2014, Demetriou was approached by the Cyprus national football team, to whom he qualifies through a grandfather.